Avanade/Beef/tools/Beef.Database.Core/README.md

 - **Nullable everything** - all columns (except) the primary key should be defined as nullable.
 The business logic should validate the request to ensure data is provided where mandatory.
 Makes changes to the database schema easier over time without this constraint.
 - **Minimise constraints** - do not use database constraints unless absolutely necessary; only leverage where the database is the best and/or most efficient means to perform; i.e. uniqueness.
 The business logic should validate the request to ensure that any related data is provided, is valid and consistent.
 - **No cross-schema referencing** - avoid referencing across `Schemas` where possible as this will impact the Migrations as part of this tooling; and we should not be using constraints as per prior point.
-Each schema is considered independent of others except special cases, such as `dbo` or `sec` (security where used) for example.
+Each schema is considered independent of others except in special cases, such as `dbo` or `sec` (security where used) for example.
 - **Standardise column lengths** - use a standard set of column lengths within the database and have the business logic manage the length constraint.
 As such the column length must be the same or greater that what is required.
 - **JSON for schema-less** - where there is data that needs to be persisted, but rarely searched on, a schema-less approach should be considered such that a JSON object is persisted versus having to define columns.
 This can further simplify the database requirements where the data is hierarchical in nature.
 To enable the [`ObjectToJsonConverter`](../../src/Beef.Core/Mapper/Converters/ObjectToJsonConverter.cs) should be used within the corresponding mapper (e.g. [`DatabasePropertyMapper`](../../src/Beef.Data.Database/DatabasePropertyMapper.cs)).